launchdarkly/sdk-test-harness/docs/service_spec.md

       * `stage` (string, optional): If executing a stage, for example `beforeEvaluation`, this should be the stage.
   - Return data from the stages as specified via the `data` configuration.
 For instance the return value from the `beforeEvaluation` hook should be `data['beforeEvaluation']` merged with the input data for the stage.

-### Capability `evaluation-hooks:errors`

-This capability is only used if `evaluation-hooks` is enabled.
-It means that the SDK is capable of catching exceptions or errors generated within stage handlers of a hook, and is able to continue on without issue after handling that exception/error.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.